arjan/decorator/README.md

 selling points.
 But use decorators wisely, and always study the decorator code itself, so you know what it is doing.

-Decorators are always marked with the `@decorator` literal, so that it's clear in the code that decorators are being used.
+Decorators are always marked with the `@decorate` literal, so that it's clear in the code that decorators are being used.